 Budget Housing in Convents & Monasteries

-Families with more subdued children may be interested in the experience of staying in an Italian monastery, an affordable lodging option favored by many Italian travelers.
+Families with well behaved children may be interested in the experience of staying in an Italian monastery, an affordable lodging option favored by many Italian travelers.

-The Guide to Lodging in Italy’s Monasteries by Eileen Barish ($18) suggests more than 400 monasteries around the country that welcome visitors, though Ms. Barish cautions that their austerity of decor (though many display great Renaissance art), curfews, simple but hearty meals, and “quiet and contemplative” atmosphere are very different than what many travelers are used to.
+GD Lodging in Italy’s Monasteriesby Eileen Barish ($20; last revised 2015) suggests more than 400 monasteries around the country that welcome visitors.
+Ms. Barish cautions that their austerity of decor (though many display great Renaissance art), curfews, simple but hearty meals, and “quiet and contemplative” atmosphere are very different than what many travelers are used to.

 This story was accurate when it was published.
 Please be sure to confirm all rates and details directly with the companies in question, and stay up to date with current events to ensure a safe and successful trip.